 In conclusion, legal due diligence is a rigorous process that protects VC firms against potential pitfalls and liabilities.
 While the allure of a startup’s product or market potential can be captivating, the legal foundation and integrity often determine the soundness of an investment.

 Venture capital firms use a variety of financial metrics and figures to evaluate the worthiness of a particular deal.
-These include current revenue, revenue growth rate, type of revenue, burn rate/runway, free cash flow, product margins, the cost of selling, and many others.
+These include customer acquisition costs (CAC), current revenue, revenue growth rate, type of revenue, burn rate/runway, churn, free cash flow, product margins, the cost of selling, and many others.
 Of course, what “good” looks like for each of these numbers greatly depends on the industry, stage, the state of the venture market, and even the company’s geographic region.
+Additionally, the examination of a company's historical tax filings can offer insights into its fiscal responsibility and compliance with regulatory requirements, further informing the investment decision.

 These metrics (and the other aspects of the diligence process) are weighed against the deal’s financial terms: most notably, how much the investor has to pay to receive what share of the company (i.e., valuation).
 These terms (along with control provisions) are often negotiated through the term sheet.